CHT2520/php-basics/getting-started-with-XAMPP.md

 Installing and getting up and running with XAMPP is fairly easy but you need to make sure you download the correct version.
 You need to make sure you are using a PHP version that is 8.2 or greater. **MAKE SURE YOU DOWNLOAD THE ZIP AND NOT THE .EXE**.

-Open a browser and [download this file](https://sourceforge.net/projects/xampp/files/XAMPP%20Windows/8.2.12/xampp-portable-windows-x64-8.2.12-0-VS16.zip/download)
+Open a browser and [download this XAMPP version](https://sourceforge.net/projects/xampp/files/XAMPP%20Windows/8.2.12/xampp-portable-windows-x64-8.2.12-0-VS16.zip/download)

 Unzip the resulting file into the **root** of your USB drive.
 It might take a bit of time.